 In this instance, the bigger self-catering booking sites such as Sykes Cottages, Hoseasons and Cottages.com all say they will give customers the option of refunds, free changes or vouchers.

-Sykes is currently allowing refunds or changes for bookings up to 23 December, but it is warning people not to cancel the booking themselves otherwise they’ll forfeit the right to a refund.
+Sykes is however warning people not to cancel the booking themselves otherwise they’ll forfeit the right to a refund.
 It says it will contact customers in date order.

 Hoseasons and Cottages.com, both part of Vacation Rentals, admit customers are struggling to get through to them on the phone due to ‘an unprecedented volume of calls’, so they are asking people only to contact them two weeks before their holiday.

-Butlin’s, Haven and Center Parcs are also allowing free cancellations or changes for groups that don’t comply with the new social distancing restrictions.
+Butlin’s, Haven and Center Parcs were also previously allowing free cancellations or changes for groups that don’t comply with the social distancing restrictions.

 Private accommodation owners might take a different view.
 The government said it ‘encourages accommodation providers to offer alternative dates if this can be agreed with you’.
 If this isn’t possible, it says it encourages businesses to provide a refund, but says this may depend on the terms of the contract.